 There is no denying that mobile phones have come a long way in the past decade.
 In addition to allowing you to connect with friends, surf the web and capture your favorite memories, they can also be a fantastic tool to help you maintain healthy skin.

 The best part?
-You don’t have to run out and buy Apple’s fancy (and expensive!) new phone to get a high-tech boost for your skin surveillance.
+You don’t have to run out and buy a fancy new phone to get a high-tech boost for your skin surveillance.
 In fact, a basic phone with a camera is all you need.

 Here are five simple ways you can dial up your efforts to keep your skin healthy:

 - Schedule Reminders: Using your phone’s calendar, set a recurring monthly reminder to perform your skin self-exams.
 We recommend setting these to go off first thing in the morning or later in the evening, so you’re more likely to be home and able to tackle the task.
 Also, set an annual reminder to schedule your skin exam with your dermatologist.
 If your physician has recommended more frequent appointments, your phone can help you keep track of it all.

 - Set Alarms: Your phone’s alarm clock isn’t just good for getting you out of bed in the morning; it can also be a great tool to remind you to reapply sunscreen throughout the day.
 The Skin Cancer Foundation recommends that you reapply every two hours or immediately after swimming or sweating.

 - Fire up Your Flashlight: Many phones come equipped with a flashlight, an important tool to have on hand during a self-examination.
 This light can be used to illuminate body parts where it can be hard to see (like in your hair or beard) or where a shadow is somewhat inevitable, like your underarms or between your toes.